 For operational measurements, we have measured engine run-ups from 300rpm to 3000rpm using Simcenter Testlab Signature Acquisition and the Simcenter SCADAS acquisition system.

 Step #1: Source Characterization

-To characterize the source with ‘blocked forces‘ we will use the so called in-situ TPA method.
-This means that we use an existing physical assembly also called original assembly of the source and a receiver to determine through matrix inversion the forces at the connection points in coupled condition.
-A picture of the original assembly is shown below.
+To characterize the source with ‘blocked forces‘, we will use the so-called in-situ TPA method.
+This means that we use an existing physical assembly also called the original assembly of the source and a receiver to determine through matrix inversion the forces at the connection points in the coupled conditions.
+See below a picture of the original assembly.
 These forces correspond to the ‘blocked forces‘.
-The process is shown in next video.
+The process is shown next in the video.

 Step #2: Target Assembly

-Now we will virtually couple the same source with a new receiver to build the target assembly (see picture below).
+Secondly, we will now virtually couple the same source with a new receiver to build the target assembly (see picture below).
 The new receiver has compared to the original receiver an additional metal plate connecting the two outer legs of the support frame adding stiffness and changing the dynamics of the original receiver.
-FRF Based Substructuring technique will be used for calculating the FRFs of the target assembly.
-The process is shown in next video.
+We use the FRF-based substructuring technique for calculating the FRFs of the target assembly.
+The next video shows the process.

 Step #3: Performance assessment

-In the final, step we will assess the performance of the source in the new assembly virtually without the need of any physical coupling.
-The next video shows how easily and fast the new target assembly performance can be examined in multiple dimensions using comprehensive 4D displays such as contributions plots and vector displays.
-It allows to investigate contribution of each path in detail and detect problematic operational forces or transfers.
+Finally, we will assess the performance of the source in the new assembly virtually without the need for any physical coupling.
+The next video shows how easy and fast it is to examine the new target assembly performance in multiple dimensions using comprehensive 4D displays such as contributions plots and vector displays.
+It allows to investigate the contribution of each path in detail and to detect problematic operational forces or transfers.
 This helps engineers to optimize the product design early in the development stage without the need to wait for the availability of the physical prototype.

 So, why should you start considering component-based TPA?